 If you experience sleep apnea and can’t tolerate or find the CPAP frustrating, we can offer you an alternative.
 Dr. Ryan

 SomnoDent™ oral appliance.
 This is a compact acrylic device that fits over the upper and lower teeth much like an orthodontic retainer

 or mouthguard.
 It carefully repositions your tongue and jaw to open your airway and allow increased air flow to the lungs at night.
 Oral

 appliances for sleep apnea treatment are very simple to place and remove, easy to clean, and convenient for travel.
 They are also comfortable

 and have a high success rate for patients suffering with sleep apnea and snoring.

 Snoring and sleep apnea don’t have to fill your nights.
-Give us a call today at (708) 532-4131 for a no-cost/no-obligation consultation.
+Give us a call today at (708) 532-4131 for a consultation.